 - Easter reminds us that hope must never be lost for as dark as the road may seem, there always lies light at the end of it.
 May all your prayers be fulfilled.
 May you have a pleasant Easter!

 According to the Christian Holy Bible, Good Friday and Easter are unique and important events in the history of humankind.
 It is celebrated across the globe, and every country has a different way of rejoicing in this festival.
-In this blog, we have focused on the significance of these two important events, giving insights on how it is celebrated in India.
+In this blog, we have focused on the significance of these two important events, giving insights into how it is celebrated in India.

 According to the New Testament of the Holy Bible, on Good Friday, Jesus Christ was hanged on the cross by piercing nails in His wrist and feet.
-He took His last breath on that day and buried in a tomb.
+He took His last breath on that day and was buried in a tomb.
 On Easter day, Jesus was resurrected in body, and many people witness this wonder and believed in Him.

 On Good Friday, Christians attend Church Service that reminds of the day when Lord Jesus Christ was hanged brutally.
 Many hold fasting on that day and restrain eating meat.
 It is a day of mourning, and traditionally there is no celebration on this day.